rubengamboa/4820-slides/ch06-sql.md

 ## SQL Theta Joins

 * You can place an entire theta join on the FROM clause
 * Use the JOIN ...
-ON synta
+ON syntax

 ```
 SELECT starName, movieTitle, movieYear, genre